sst/guide/_examples/how-to-add-jwt-authorization-with-auth0-to-a-serverless-api.md

 https://myorg.us.auth0.com/authorize?response_type=code&client_id=UsGRQJJz5sDfPQDs6bhQ9Oc3hNISuVif&redirect_uri=http://localhost:5678&scope=openid%20profile
 ```

 Your login page should look something like this.
 Continue logging in.
-If you have not setup a user, you can create one in your Auth0 dashboard.
+If you haven't setup a user, you can create one in your Auth0 dashboard.

 ![Authenticate users using Auth0 Universal Login page](/assets/examples/api-auth-jwt-auth0/authenticate-users-using-auth0-universal-login-page.png)